Leonetienne/GCrypt/GCryptCLI/readme.md

 By default, gcrypt will read a block, digest it, and output the result immediately.
 Sometimes you don't want that.
 Use these flags, respectively:
 ```
---puffer-input # Reads all input to memory before beginning to digest it
+--buffer-input # Reads all input to memory before beginning to digest it
---puffer-output # Digests all input before beginning to write any
+--buffer-output # Digests all input before beginning to write any
 ```

 ## Esoteric data formats